ROCm/gpu-cluster-networking/docs/how-to/multi-node-inference-lb.md

 docker-compose up -d
 ```

+##### Monitoring LiteLLM Gateway

+LiteLLM includes built-in metrics that can be viewed in the Grafana dashboard.
+No additional configuration is needed beyond the Prometheus scrape configuration above.

 #### Option 2: Nginx-based Load Balancer

 Nginx provides a high-performance, scalable HTTP server and reverse proxy that can efficiently distribute traffic across multiple inference nodes.